cym13/cym13.github.io/about.rst

 Sure, you can mail me at the following address:
 Y3BpY2FyZEBwdXJyZmVjdC5mcg==

-If mails aren't for you I usually hang out on irc.freenode.net under the nickname "piou". ##security and ##programming are great places to start.
+I'm also very active on reddit under the nickname cym13.